cabra-lat/cabra.lat_audio_library/README.md

 ![Godot Adventures](https://blog.cabra.lat/assets/2025/01/11/imgs/godot-adventures.png)

-**A Godot Engine plugin that introduces an Audio Library system mimicking the AnimatedSprite2D interface but designed specifically for sounds.** This plugin simplifies sound management based on material collision metadata, allowing you to easily assign and manage sound collections for different materials in your 3D projects.
+**A Godot Engine plugin that introduces an Audio Library system mimicking the SpriteFrames interface but designed specifically for sounds.** This plugin simplifies sound management based on material collision metadata, allowing you to easily assign and manage sound collections for different materials in your projects.

 ## Features

 - **Material-Based Sound Assignment**: Assign different collision sounds based on object materials
 - **Intuitive Editor Interface**: Familiar workflow similar to Godot's built-in SpriteFrames panel
-- **Easy Sound Management**: Add, remove, and organize sounds without complex dictionary structures
+- **Easy Sound Management**: Organize sounds in collections without complex dictionary structures
 - **Context-Aware Playback**: Play different sounds depending on which part of an object is hit
 - **Editor Integration**: Edit sound collections directly in the Godot editor

-## Topics
-audio • game-development • audio-player • godot • godot-engine • godot-engine-editor • godot-engine-4

 ## Installation